whicter/leetcode-java/two-pointers/minimum-window-substring.md

             return "";
         }

-        Map<Character, Integer> map = new HashMap<>();
+        // Initialize the map with characters in string T Map<Character, Integer> map = new HashMap<>();
         for (int i = 0; i < t.length(); i++)  {
             if (map.containsKey(t.charAt(i))) {